hayata-suenaga/crypto_directory/README.md

 - `normalize-css`: For resetting css across browsers.
 - `prettier`: For formatting.

+### Project Structure

+- `pages`: Each file inside this directory corresponds to a page.
+A file might contain un-exported components.
+These components are intended to be used only inside the main component of that file.
+- `components`: Each file contains a single component that is exported as default.
+These components are used more than twice in the project or have the potential to be reused across the project if the project expands.
+- `hooks`: This directly only contains a single file that has some utility hooks used across the project.
+- `styles.css`: Since the project is small, all styling is contained inside this css file.

 ### Note about Cypress tests

 Instead of `localhost:3000`, the tests visit